Completing Your Degree

 MRM Thesis and PhD students should submit their Supervisory Committee by the end of their first year.
-If this has not been done, or if there have been changes to its composition, download and complete the correct form from Graduate and Postdoctoral Studies Forms.
+If this has not been done, or if there have been changes to its composition, download and complete the correct form from Graduate Studies Forms.
 You need to provide the SFU ID number or external email address and CV of committee members or second readers.
 MRM project and planning students do not need to have prior approval of a committee, but must still provide the SFU ID or external email and short CV of their second reader.

 Students are responsible for ensuring all requirements of their program are met before they apply to defend.
 This is checked using the Academic Progress Report (APR) in goSFU and ensure it is correct and showing complete.
 Cross-check specifics with your Senior Supervisor or the Graduate Program Assistant if you have questions and get any errors in your APR corrected before you apply to graduate.

 Getting ready for your defense

 Students wanting to defend and complete must be enrolled in their capstone course (REM 697, 699, 899) for that term.
 Contact the REM GPA about necessary paperwork 3-4 weeks prior to a Master’s project defense, 5 weeks before an MRM thesis defense, and 8 weeks prior to a PhD defense.
 They will work with you and your Supervisor to complete and submit your documents.
 Any ethics approvals from the Office of Research Ethics and/or the Animal Care Office must be forwarded to the Graduate Program Assistant.
-Once the GPA has all the necessary information, they will circulate the correct forms for signature and submit to the Graduate and Postdoctoral Studies (GPS).
-This step must happen by the correct deadline (6 weeks before a PhD, 4 weeks before an MRM thesis, 2 weeks before an MRM Project) or you risk having your request denied.
+Once the GPA has all the necessary information, they will circulate the correct forms for signature and submit to the Graduate Studies.
+This step must happen by the correct deadline (6 weeks before a Ph.D., 4 weeks before an MRM thesis, 2 weeks before an MRM Project) or you risk having your request denied.
 Do not miss this deadline.

-The Graduate and Postdoctoral Studies provides comprehensive resources on preparing for your defence and best practices to follow.
+The Graduate Studies provides comprehensive resources on preparing for your defence and best practices to follow.